michaelpineirocode/Best-Sellers-Rank/README.md

 ```

 ## Setup Google Spreadsheets for API Access
 In order to give the script permission to access a google sheet, a things must be set up first.
-An in depth-tutorial can be found in step 1 [here](https://erikrood.com/Posts/py_gsheets.html)
+First, head [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjEy_Dx76TyAhVJop4KHVxZAYwQFnoECAUQAw&url=https%3A%2F%2Fconsole.developers.google.com%2F&usg=AOvVaw39ieEDI7pzBj4NtuzqS57M) to setup a project.
+Click "new project" and give it a name.

+Then, on the left-hand side, click "credentials."
+At the top click "create credentials" and create a "service account."
+Setup the name and hit continue.
+In the next section, roles, go to "basic" and select owner.
+This will ensure that there are no unnessesary complications between google and the script.

+From there, search "service accounts" at the top and go to the link.
+This will list all service accounts.
+Click on the account you just created.
+At the top, there is a tab that says "keys."
+Add a key, create a new key, and download as a json.
+Add the downloaded file to the folder of this project.